History of Albanian football: Standings of Group H

-2021-2024 Second qualification at the UEFA Euro's 2024 in Germany
+2021-2024 close miss for Qatar 2022 to qualification at the UEFA Euro's 2024

-After their close miss to qualify for the 2022 FIFA World Cup in Katar, in which Albania finished third in the Group with an record of six wins and 18 points along the way.
-Notably beating Hungary twice in fact with the same score.
-Albania and Edoardo Reja would go their separate ways after an shocking display for Albania in the 2022–23 UEFA Nations League Group 2 in Division B. In which the Albanians were performing badly especially against Israel losing at home 1-2 and away with the same score.
+Albania faced in the 2022 FIFA World Cup qualification – UEFA Group I for Katar, they faced England, Poland, Hungary, Andorra and San Marino.
+Notably beat twice in fact with the same score.
+Albania finished third in the Group with a record of six wins and 18 points along the way in the standings finishing third for the second time running during the qualifications.

+Albania and Edoardo Reja would go their separate ways after a shocking display for Albania in the 2022–23 UEFA Nations League Group 2 in Division B. In which the Albanians were performing badly especially against Israel losing at home 1-2 and away with the same score.
 Securing only two points in total both against Iceland 1-1 and 1–1 away as well.
 Still Albania secured another year in the same Division B after Russia being excluded from Group 2.

 In the UEFA Euro 2024 qualifying Group E Albania were drawn together with Czech Republic, Poland, Faroe Islands and Moldova.
 In which the new coach Sylvinho gave his debut for the Country.
 Albania lost his first match against Poland away close with 1-0 despite playing well.
 In the following matches Albania would not lose any of them.
-Beating Moldova at home 2–0 with Jasir Asani scoring the goal of the Matchday for his side.
-Followed by a win against the Faroe Islands 1–3 away in which Kristjan Asllani scored an beautiful UEFA Match day winning goal for the second time running for Albania in their campaign.
+Beating Moldova at home 2–0 with Jasir Asani scoring the goal of the matchday for his side.
+Followed by a win against the Faroe Islands 1–3 away in which Kristjan Asllani scored a beautiful UEFA match day winning goal for the second time running for Albania in their campaign.

-After a hard earned 1–1 draw in Prague against the Czech Republic with an screamer goal from Nedim Bajrami.
+After a hard earned 1–1 draw in Prague against the Czech Republic with a screamer goal from Nedim Bajrami.
 Albania were able to beat Poland in the Arena Kombëtare with 2-0 and another Jasir Asani mega goal.
-For the third time Albania scored the most beautiful goal of the Matchday.
-They would also beat the Czech Republic with an dominant 3-0 display.
+For the third time Albania scored the most beautiful goal of the matchday.
+They would also beat the Czech Republic with a dominant 3-0 display.
 Albania would secure the Qualification for the second time in the History for the UEFA European Championship at the UEFA Euro 2024 in Germany, after drawing to Moldova 1-1 despite leading most of the match.
 Although drawing once more against the Faroe Islands Albania would finish the qualifications in the first place with 15 Points for the first time ever in their history.
-Being also eight Matches unbeaten during that period.
+Being also eight matches unbeaten during that period.
 They secured the second pot for the UEFA Group stage draws after ranking 10th in the power rankings, do to their great performance.